• Skip to main content

 Helpful tips

-• When wrapping the dumplings, cover unused wrappers with a damp cloth to prevent them from drying out.
+• Keep wrappers covered - When wrapping the dumplings, cover unused wrappers with a damp cloth to prevent them from drying out.

-• Be careful not to overstuff dumplings.
-They might not seal properly and break while cooking.
+• Do not overstuff dumplings - An overfilled dumpling might not seal properly and break while cooking.

 Nutrition